 UKI Community-wide Launch Party

-The UrbanKind Institute hosted their official Launch Party on September 11, 2017 at the Dr. Louis A. Venson Parklet in Beltzhoover.
+The UrbanKind Institute hosted their official Launch Party on September 11, 2016 at the Dr. Louis A. Venson Parklet in Beltzhoover.
 It was a tremendous community event features Stephanie Wellons and the Real Deal Band, illusionist Ran D. Shine and free food and fun for everyone.
-Due to the Launch Party's success, we plan to host an annual end of summer community event for the entire family to enjoy.
-Check back this summer for updates.